MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/asset-properties.md

 ## Create and assign asset categories (optional)

 First, create an **Asset Category** to group your assets.
-This is optional, if you organization does not use asset categories then proceed to the next step of creating property definitions.
+This is optional; if your organization doesn't use asset categories, go to the next step to create property definitions.
 In our example, we're using the category **Laptop - high performance**.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a customer asset category.](./media/assets-categories.png)